-Medications used to treat ulcers, GERD, or other stomach problems -- Some of these medications change the PH in stomach acid, making it harder to absorb iron.
-One class of medications is known as H2 receptor blockers.
-These medications include cimetidine (Tagamet), ranitidine (Zantac), famotidine (Pepcid), and nizatidine (Axid).
-It's possible that a similar effect could occur with proton pump inhibitors, including esomeprazole (Nexium), lansoprazole (Prevacid), and omeprazole (Prilosec).
-So far there's no evidence that people who take proton pump inhibitors have lower levels of iron, however.
+- Medications used to treat ulcers, GERD, or other stomach problems: Some of these medications change the PH in stomach acid, making it harder to absorb iron.
+One class of medications, known as H2 receptor blockers, include cimetidine (Tagamet), ranitidine (Zantac), famotidine (Pepcid), and nizatidine (Axid).
+It is possible that a similar effect could occur with proton pump inhibitors, including esomeprazole (Nexium), lansoprazole (Prevacid), and omeprazole (Prilosec).
+So far there is no evidence that people who take proton pump inhibitors have lower levels of iron.

 Iron decreases the absorption of the following medications:

-Bisphosphonates -- Medications used to treat osteoporosis that include alendronate (Fosamax), risedronate (Actonel), etidronate (Didronel), ibandronate (Boniva), and zoledronate (Zometa).
+- Bisphosphonates: Medications used to treat osteoporosis, including alendronate (Fosamax), risedronate (Actonel), etidronate (Didronel), ibandronate (Boniva), and zoledronate (Zometa).

-ACE inhibitors -- Medications used to treat high blood pressure.
-Examples include captopril (Capoten), enalapril (Vasotec), and lisinopril (Zestril or Prinivil).
+- ACE inhibitors: Medications used to treat high blood pressure, including captopril (Capoten), enalapril (Vasotec), and lisinopril (Zestril or Prinivil).

 Iron may reduce the effectiveness or blood levels of the following medications:

-Carbidopa and Levodopa -- Iron lowers blood levels of carbidopa and levedopa (Sinemet), but it is unclear that lowers the effectiveness of the drugs.
+- Carbidopa and Levodopa: Iron lowers blood levels of carbidopa and levedopa (Sinemet).
+It is unclear if iron lowers the effectiveness of these drugs.

-Levothyroxine -- Iron may decrease the effectiveness of this thyroid replacement hormone.
-Your doctor should monitor thyroid function closely if you take iron supplements with thyroid medications, including Armour Thyroid and levothyroxine (Synthroid).
+- Levothyroxine: Iron may decrease the effectiveness of this thyroid replacement hormone.
+Your doctor should monitor your thyroid function closely if you take iron supplements with thyroid medications, including Armour Thyroid and levothyroxine (Synthroid).

-Birth control medications -- Birth control medicines, or oral contraceptives, may increase iron levels.
-Be careful if you are taking oral contraceptives not to take multiple vitamins that contain iron.
+Lastly, birth control medicines may increase iron levels.
+If you are taking oral contraceptives, be careful not to take multiple vitamins that contain iron.